AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This property indicates if the total regardless of "observing" status should be displayed.

 ### `units`
 This property is optional.
 If provided it must be a string.
-The default is "kilometers".
+The default is `"kilometers"`.
 The property indicates the kind of total to display.
-It must be one of "kilometers", "miles" or "minutes".
+It must be one of `"kilometers"`, `"miles"` or `"minutes"`.